slaclab/TrackingResolution/README.md

 To see the help: python3 trackaingerror.py -h

-To run it in Jupyter Notebook: %run trackingerror.py

-Example of the usage in Jupyter Notebook: example.ipynb

-The supported layer configuration is cylinder, with origin set at its center. xy plane denotes the transeverse plane. z-direction is in the direction of the cylinder axis.
+The supported layer configuration is solenoidal geometry (i.e. cylinder layers), with origin set at its center. xy plane denotes the transeverse plane. z-direction is in the direction of the cylinder axis.
 All layers are assumed to be infinite long along z-axis.
 Particle is assumed to be of unit charge e.